 Punitive Approach to Addiction

 Soldiers found to be dependent on illicit substances can be met with dishonorable discharge and other heavy punishments.
-It can make personnel very hesitant to admit to their problems and seek treatment.
-In the testosterone-filled world of the military it is also difficult to come to terms with something that is perceived as personal failing and weakness.
+This can make personnel very hesitant to admit to their problems and seek treatment.
+In the testosterone-filled world of the military, it is also difficult to come to terms with something that is perceived as personal failing and weakness.
 This reality adds to the challenge of getting treatment.

 Lack of Confidentiality Protection

 Confidentiality rules in the military are murky.
-In the words of a one-time Air Force lawyer who runs the National Institute of Military Justice, Michelle Lindo McCluer, as quoted by the New York Times, “some exceptions to psychotherapist – patient privilege in the military are so broadly worded you can drive a truck through them.”
+In the words of a one-time Air Force lawyer who runs the National Institute of Military Justice, Michelle Lindo McCluer (as quoted by the New York Times), “Some exceptions to psychotherapists – but patient privilege in the military are so broadly worded, you can drive a truck through them.”

 Some examples of these loopholes include “permission to breach confidentiality without consent when federal law, state law or service regulation imposes a duty to report information”, and “ensuring safety of personnel and the accomplishment of a military mission.”
 The language in these rules is extremely open to interpretation and can include almost anything a unit ever has to do.